The importance and value of human resource data

 On October 1 2018, he announced the launch of the Global HR Collective, a social enterprise to raise $1M for grassroots charities that support mental health advocacy & women entrepreneurs.

-Prior to the launch of the Global HR Collective, Matt led a group of professionals recognized as the 2018 Canadian HR Team of the Year - Retail / Hospitality, having already been awarded the 2017 award for Canada’s “Most Innovative Use of HR Technology”.
+Prior to the launch of the Global HR Collective, Matt led a group of professionals recognised as the 2018 Canadian HR Team of the Year - Retail / Hospitality, having already been awarded the 2017 award for Canada’s “Most Innovative Use of HR Technology”.